Substation Safety Clearances

 Ground Clearance 14000 8000 5500 4800 3700

-• Phase to phase clearance is the minimum clearance required to be provided between the live parts of different phases or is the minimum clearance between the same phases.
+• Phase-to-phase clearance refers to the minimum distance required between the live components of different phases or within the same phase.

-• Phase to earth clearance is the minimum clearance required to be provided between the live parts of the system and earth structures.
+• Phase-to-earth clearance is the minimum distance needed between live parts of the system and grounded structures.

-• Sectional clearance is the distance between the live parts of the phases and the terminals of the work section.
-This limits of work section or maintenance section may be a platform or ground on which operation personnel can carry out his task safely.
+• Sectional clearance is the distance between live parts and the terminals of the section where work is being conducted, ensuring a safe area for maintenance or operational tasks, which may include a platform or ground surface.

-• Ground clearance is the vertical clearance between the live parts of the equipment and the earth surface.
+• Ground clearance refers to the vertical distance between live equipment components and the surface of the earth.

 Leave a Comment